ImportImport bruce Wed, 05/02/2007 - 15:42

 Column mapping.
 (Up to 3 columns may be combined as the component description.)

-If the pick and place data does not have the same coordinate origin as the Gerber data, then the component symbols will be offset from their correct position on the board.
-This may be corrected by aligning the pick and place data with the Gerber data.
+If the PnP data does not have the same coordinate origin as the Gerber data, then the component symbols will be offset from their correct position on the board.
+This may be corrected by aligning the component data with the Gerber data.

 LayersLayers bruce Thu, 08/30/2018 - 15:34